Best Wireless Headphones for Note 10 and Note 10+ Android Central 2020

 With the combination of high fidelity Bluetooth audio codecs and customizable sound, the WH-1000XM3 deliver some of the best wireless sound around.

 The Note 10 and Note 10+ don't have 3.5mm audio jacks, and that sucks.
-But we all knew it was going to happen eventually since that's where all flagships and a lot of phone companies are headed.
-Fortunately, Samsung has already created a pair of truly wireless earbuds to help with the transition, the Galaxy Buds.
+But we all knew it was going to happen eventually as all flagship smartphones are headed in that direction.
+Fortunately, Samsung has already created a pair of truly wireless earbuds to help with the transition, the Galaxy Buds+.
+Once you have a pair of headphones that were built to work with the phone you have, you won't want to go back.
+It doesn't help that the Galaxy Buds+ are also a great pair of buds with long battery life, wireless charging, and more.

-And now that Samsung is starting to ditch the jack on its phones, even more headphone manufacturers will make the push towards wireless headphones.
+Now that Samsung is starting to ditch the jack on their phones, even more headphone manufacturers will make the push towards wireless headphones.
 Hopefully, with Samsung on board the 3.5mm audio jack-less train, we'll continue to see even more innovation in this space.

 Credits — The team that worked on this guide